Bryan Emmerson, MDBoard Certified Orthopedic Surgeon

 - Pennock A, Robertson C, Emmerson B, Harwood F, Amiel D. Role of Apoptotic and Matrix-Degrading Genes in Articular Cartilage and Meniscus of Mature and Aged Rabbits During Development of Osteoarthritis.
 Arthritis and Rheum.
 2007 May;56(5):1529-36.

 - Jamali A, Emmerson B, Chung C, Convery F, Bugbee W. Fresh Osteochondral Allografts.
 Clin Orthop Relat Res.
 2005 Aug;(437);176-85.

 - Emmerson B, Gortz S, Jamali A, Chung C, Amiel D, Bugbee W. Fresh Osteochondral Allografting in the Treatment of Osteochondritis Dissecans of the Femoral Condyle.
-American Orthopaedic Society for Sports Medicine Specialty Day Meeting.
+American Orthopedic Society for Sports Medicine Specialty Day Meeting.
 San Diego, California.
 February 2007.

 - Emmerson B, Gortz S, Jamali A, Chung C, Amiel D, Bugbee W. Fresh Osteochondral Allografting in the Treatment of Osteochondritis Dissecans of the Femoral Condyle.
-Western Orthopaedic Association.
+Western Orthopedic Association.
 Santa Fe, New Mexico.
 October 2006.

 - Emmerson B, Gortz S, Jamali A, Chung C, Amiel D, Bugbee W. Fresh Osteochondral Allografting in the Treatment of Osteochondritis Dissecans of the Femoral Condyle.
 International Cartilage Repair Society.
 San Diego, California.
 January 2006.